 Spices like chili pepper and ginger can boost your metabolism, not to mention wake up your taste buds!
 Make some fresh lemon juice and add a dash of ginger and a sprinkle of chili in the morning,

 Snacking during the day keeps your energy level consistent.
 It also keeps your body filled with the vitamins and minerals needed to burn fat.
-The key is to eat healthy snacks that help you maintain your sugar level.why you should keep snacks in your bag
+The key is to eat healthy snacks that help you maintain your sugar level.3 reasons to always bring healthy snacks with you!

-Research shows that some dietary fibre can rev your fat burn by as much as 30%.
+Research shows that some dietary fiber can rev your fat burn by as much as 30%.

-Look out for the “F” health badge on our labels for snacks that are sources of fibre.read more about fibre
+Look out for the “F” health badge on our labels for snacks that are sources of fiber.

 Stress causes the production of the hormone cortisol which puts a brake on fat burning.
 So breathe deep and enjoy a warm cup of your favorite drink or soup to help you relax.